geb/geb/doc/manual/src/chapters/040-pages.md

 Default value: `true`

 The `required` option controls whether or not the content returned by the definition has to exist or not.
-This is only relevant when the definition returns a `Navigator` object (via the $ function), it is ignored if the definition returns anything else.
+This is only relevant when the definition returns a `Navigator` object (via the `$()` function), it is ignored if the definition returns anything else.

-If the `required` option is set to `true` and the returned content does not exist, a `geb.error.RequiredPageContentNotPresent` exception will be thrown.
+If the `required` option is set to `true` and the returned content does not exist, a [`RequiredPageContentNotPresent`](api/geb-core/geb/error/RequiredPageContentNotPresent.html) exception will be thrown.

     class ExamplePage extends Page {
         static content = {